edalorzo/fundamental-programming/README.rst

 * Strive to design exceptions specific to your business operations.
 Exceptions that already convey business semantics.
 This is better than just throwing ``RuntimeException`` or any other generic exception.
 * Design your exceptions to log all this meaningful information beautifully.

 So, the first point here is that designing good exceptions implies that the exceptions should encapsulate any contextual details from the place where the exception is being thrown.
-This information can be vital for a catching block to handle the exception or it can be very useful during troubleshooting to determine the exact state of the system when the problem occured, making it easier for the developers to reproduce the exact same event.
+This information can be vital for a catching block to handle the exception or it can be very useful during troubleshooting to determine the exact state of the system when the problem occurred, making it easier for the developers to reproduce the exact same event.

 Additionally, it is ideal that exceptions themselves convey some business semantics.
-In other words, instead of just throwing ``RuntimeExcepion`` it is better if we create an exception that already conveys semantics of the specific condition under which it occurs.
+In other words, instead of just throwing ``RuntimeException`` it is better if we create an exception that already conveys semantics of the specific condition under which it occurred.

 Consider the following example: